kristijanbartol/Deep-Music-Tagger/README.md

 # Deep Music Classifier

+## Note

+Beware that this is project is **in progress**, but is regurarly updated.
+If you urge to get some information, please feel free to contact me on *kristijan.bartol@gmail.com* or *kb47186@fer.hr*.

 ## About

 The ideal goal of this project is to be able to say "This part of the song has the elements of jazz, progressive rock and a bit of grunge.".
 This could be possible to achieve defining the problem as multi-output classification.